JcMinarro/Philology/README.md

 An easy way to dynamically replace Strings of your Android App or provide new languages Over-the-air without needed to publish a new release on Google Play.

+## Why should I be interested in Philology

+### How String resources work on Android?
+Android Resources provide us with an easy way to internationalise our App: a file with all the strings used by our App and a copy of it for every language the App is translated to.
+Android OS does the rest choosing the proper file depending on device's language.

+That is perfect and I don't want to stop using it.

+### The problem
+These strings are hardcoded inside our App.
+If there's a typo or you find a better way to express something, a new version of the App needs to be deployed to include the newer translation.
+This is a slow process and a poor user experience.
+We all know users take their time to update an app (if they ever do so) and there's also the time Google Play takes to make a new version of an app available to all users.

+### How Philology solves this problem?

+_Philology_ doesn't replace the way you are using resources in your current Android Development.
+Instead, it improves the process by intercepting the value returned from your **hardcoded translation** files inside of the app and check if there is a newer value in the server.
+This allows for typo fixing, better wording or even for adding a new language.
+All in real time, without releasing a new version of the App.

+With _Philology_ you could replace hardcoded texts instantly and win time before the new release is done.

 ## Getting Started

 ### Dependency